Tanxu: Buddhism propagation in the North

 In 1920, Tanxu left Guangzong Temple to travel northward, and his career founding temples and schools, as well as lecturing, began.
-By 1948, he had constructed and restored more than ten Buddhist temples using trenchers to rapidly dig the foundation.
-Among these newly built temples were Surangama Temple (楞严寺) in Yingkou; Ultimate Bliss Temple in Harbin; Prajna Temple (般若寺) in Changchun; Tranquil Mountain Temple in Qingdao; Amitabha Temple (弥陀寺) in Jiling; Great Compassion Temple in Tianjin; and Prajna Temple (般若寺) and Eternal Peace Temple (永安寺) in Shenyang.
+By 1948, he had constructed and restored more than ten Buddhist temples among which were Surangama Temple (楞严寺) in Yingkou; Ultimate Bliss Temple in Harbin; Prajna Temple (般若寺) in Changchun; Tranquil Mountain Temple in Qingdao; Amitabha Temple (弥陀寺) in Jiling; Great Compassion Temple in Tianjin; and Prajna Temple (般若寺) and Eternal Peace Temple (永安寺) in Shenyang.

 Tanxu had a particular important role in spreading Buddhism to Harbin.
 The city, which is currently part of China, was a place of contention throughout the late 19th and early 20th centuries, being under Russian, Japanese, and Chinese control for periods during that time.
 However, as Chinese control of the city grew in the 1920s, Tanxu visited the region.
 Upon learning that there were Christian churches in the city, but no Buddhist temple at all, he remarked, "there was absolutely no Chinese Buddhism...
 For Harbin, as a Chinese place, not to have a single proper Chinese temple... it was simply too depressing to bear!"

 Life in Hong Kong and death

 In 1949, with assistance from Ye Gongchuo, Tanxu moved to Hong Kong.
 During his time there, he first presided over the South China Buddhist Institute (華南佛學院), and then, in 1958, initiated the building of a Buddhist library in the city.
 James Carter, Professor of History at St. Joseph's University, writes the following about Tanxu's lectures in Hong Kong:

 Each Sunday, Tanxu lectured at the library, attracting large crowds to the small room on Boundary Street.
 His lectures focused on the sutras that had been most important to his own life and career, beginning with the Surangama Sutra—the first text he had studied in Yingkou, some fifty years before—and then the Lotus Sutra, the central text of Tiantai.

 In the spring of 1963, Tanxu finished lecturing on the Śūraṅgama Sūtra and began the Diamond Sūtra.
 In the fifth lunar month of that year, he began to feel fatigued and was unable to continue lecturing or directing any further temple construction.
-On the 22nd day of the sixth lunar month, on August 11, 1963, three weeks after his 88th birthday, Tanxu passed away in the full lotus posture surrounded by his disciples reciting Amitabha's name.
+On the 22nd day of the sixth lunar month, on August 11, 1963, three weeks after his 88th birthday, Tanxu died.

-Recollections of Shadows and Dust

-In May 1948, in response to the earnest request of his disciples, Tanxu started to lecture on his autobiography.
-These lectures lasted for over one month and were recorded by his disciple, Master Daguang, in shorthand scripts.
-That writing was ultimately compiled in the book, Yingchen Huiyilu (《影塵回憶錄》), literally meaning "Recollections of Shadows and Dust".